mainakm7/salaryse_agents_v2/README.md

 ### Data

-The rag_data files should be stored in a sub direcotry called data in .csv format for proper loading
+The RAG data files should be stored in a subdirectory called `data` in `.csv` format for proper loading.

 ### Vector Store Setup